ravigupta2/blank_template/README.md

 ## BLANK_TEMPLATE

-Basic frontend template for projects using HTML, CSS, jQuery, and Bootstrap.
+A simple Frontend template for projects using HTML, CSS, jQuery, and Bootstrap.

-Make sure to rename the repo folder, after you clone it, so that you don't confuse yourself later.
+Make sure to rename the repository folder, after you clone it, so that you don't confuse yourself later.
 Try renaming when you clone:

 ``` bash
 git clone CLONE_URL your_project_name